KB1356 - Learning more about Accessibility

 • Usability makes it easy for your learners to accomplish their goals.

-Universal Design for Learning is a proven methodology that applies neuroscience and education research to the design of usable learning environments.
+Universal Design for Learning is a proven usability methodology that applies neuroscience and education research to the design of usable learning environments.

 The principles of UDL aim to:

-• provide multiple means of representation;
+• provide multiple means of representation

 • provide multiple means of engagement

-These focus on the cognitive functions essential to the learning process.
+These principles focus on the cognitive functions essential to the learning process.
 By using UDL principles as a framework for course design and development, it's believed that these cognitive functions can be engaged in building understanding.

 Training and support